 A big impact about being totally deaf-blind came from a woman I

-sentence or two with so many typos, I could barely figure out
+or two with so many typos, I could barely figure out what she was

-what she was saying.
-One day she told the story about going to a
+saying.
+One day she told the story about going to a doctor

-doctor's appointment.
-She was there but everyone talked around
+appointment.
+She was there but everyone talked around her.
+She

-her.
-She had no clue what was going on, and didn't seem
+had no clue what was going on and didn't seem bothered by it.

-bothered by it.
-After the appointment, the doctor used his
+After the appointment, the doctor used his finger to print "hi"

-I thought, "no way, I could never exist like that."
-That
+I thought, "no way!"
+I could never exist that way.
+That stuck

 completely deaf-blind.
 I swore to myself that I would get